Jean-MarcHarvengt/TeensyCEC/README.md

 # Wiring
 - see pinout.txt file in the project

+# I2C keyboard for computers emulators (optional)
+- see pinout.txt file in i2ckeyboard sub-directory
+- the I2C keyboard is using a separate atmega328p MCU handling the keys matrix

 # Installation
 - Format the SD card as FAT32
 - extract the content of SD.zip in the root directory